argonne-lcf/inference-endpoints/README.md

 ```
 If your current access token is expired, the above command will atomatically generate a new token without human intervention.

 > **⏰ Token Validity:** All access tokens are valid for 48 hours, but the refresh token will allow you to acquire new access tokens programatically without needing to re-authenticate.
 Refresh tokens do not expire unless they are left unused for 6 months or more.
+However, an internal policy will force users to re-authenticate every 7 days.
 >
 > **🔒 Access Note:**
 > * Endpoints are restricted.
 You must be on Argonne's network (Use VPN, Dash, or SSH to ANL machine).